taowen/tsdb-book/existing-solutions.md

 ## Compact

 Just like everybody else (opentsdb, mongodb), compact many data points into a single row is a great way to boost performance.
 VividCortex compact many data points in a single row, at cost of losing the ability to query using raw SQL.
 Developers at vividcortex have to internal service to query the TSDB, as the service code understands how the compaction works.
 Without compaction, there will be too many rows to be stored and queried efficiently in mysql.

+# Summary

+Traditional RDBMS and Fast K/V database can make great TSDB.
+If we can know all the query we will make, and with clever design, everything can fit into the metric name centric data model.
+But in case you are wondering how to query a large number of metrics in one time and select the top N or aggregate them up, you would better to review if you can choose a better metric name design.
+If you can not know the querys ahead of time, or there is no good way to normalize or denormalize so that metric name centric model can fit, then let's explore other options.